lingtalfi/Kamille/Utils/Routsy/doc/routsy.conception.md

 - My_routeId1
 - My_routeId2

+Note that if a module doesn't respect this convention, the unregistering phase of the ConfigGenerator tool will not work (i.e. when you uninstall a module, the parts of the routsy configuration pertaining to this module will not be removed).

 Then the application can use the "routes" array for both httpRequest matching and links generation, maybe with the help of the tools provided by the Routsy planet.